-Onset-rime blending involves being able to say the complete word when the first sound (onset) and rest of the word (rime) are broken apart.
+Onset-rime blending involves being able to say the complete word when the first chunk (onset) and the vowel + the rest of the word (rime) are broken apart.
 For example, if you say “r-oad” and the child can say “road,” that child can blend an onset and rime.

 To practice onset-rime blending, have students practice this skill for just a minute or so per day – it’s a great way to transition to activities.